 The Board considers the current workforce engagement approach effective.
 The information provided in the following table gives examples of various methods of Board engagement.

-Board’s Direct Engagements with the Workforce
+Board’s direct engagements with the workforce

-Virtual informal engagement – Board
+Informal engagement – Board

-People engagements during Board and/or meetings off-sites.
+People engagements during Board and/or meetings off site.

 Meeting talent/leadership teams.

-Company Chair engaging with various individuals.
+The Chair engaging with various individuals.

-Through these more formal engagements, the Chair and other Non-executive Directors (either individually or with their committees) have deepened their understanding of how the Company’s purpose, strategy and values are embedded in particular businesses, sites and countries.
+Through these more formal engagements, the Chair and other Non-executive Directors (either individually or with their Committees) have deepened their understanding of how the Company’s purpose, strategy and values are embedded in particular businesses, sites and countries.
 This gives insight into progress made, risks and opportunities.
 The benefits are mutual.
 The Board obtains direct insight into local business operations and projects, and local strengths and challenges.
 Our people have a chance to better understand the Board and to provide direct feedback on topics of importance to them, their business or function and their location.

 Employee network and related sessions

-Formal Reports and Information Updates to the Board
+Formal reports and information updates to the Board

 Shell People Survey (anonymous survey facilitated externally)

 The Board was provided with an update on the outcomes and employee engagement levels and the quality and resilience of leadership across Shell’s workforce.
 As well as a broad range of subjects, the Board was informed of principal metrics, with particular focus on rewards, working conditions/workload and reputation.
-A more in-depth review and discussion is scheduled for early 2022.

 Senior Succession and Resourcing Review